Dec 1, 2023 @ 6:00 pm - 8:00 pm

 Levi & Catharine Coffin

-Experience the Levi and Catharine Coffin home by candlelight and hear stories highlighting the experiences of freedom-seekers who chose to risk everything to escape slavery. *Explore why wintertime was a common season for escapes with longer nights providing a chance to travel farther in a day and less chance of being detected.
-Learn why some freedom-seekers chose to stay in Fountain City before moving further north and find out how free Blacks were just as instrumental to the Underground Railroad as white conductors.
-Registration required by 5 p.m. the day of the program.
+See the Levi and Catharine Coffin home by candlelight and engage with stories that highlight the experience of the freedom-seekers who chose to risk everything to escape slavery.
+Understand why winter was a common season for escapes, and why some freedom-seekers stayed in Fountain City before moving further north.
+Also, find out how free Blacks were instrumental to the Underground Railroad.
+Recommended for ages 8+.
+Registration required by 5 p.m. day of tour.
+Walk-ups will be accommodated if space allows.

 6 – 7 p.m. tourRegister